-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 A prominent H1 should match the title they read on Google.

-If it’s an ecommerce site, a photo should match the description.
+If it’s an ecommerce site, a photo should match the product description they saw on Google.

 When it comes to SEO, faster is always better.

-Keeping up with site speed is a task that should remain firmly stuck to the top of your SEO to-do list.
+Keeping up with site speed is a task that should remain firmly stuck at the top of your SEO to-do list.

 There will always be new ways to compress, optimize, and otherwise accelerate load time.
+For now, make sure to:

 - Compress all images before loading them to your site, and only use the maximum display size necessary.